DaleCox/world_factbook/README.md

 The wireframes for the site can be found in the Design folder, they were created using Balsamiq.
 The wireframes have been exported to PDF for easier viewing, see https://github.com/DaleCox/world_factbook/blob/master/Design/World_Factbook_Refactored_design.pdf

+I have also added an Entity Model as well to show the data relationships.
+It has been normalized to the thrid normal form (3NF).

 ## Datasource
 The Data for the site is taken from https://www.cia.gov/library/publications/resources/the-world-factbook/ Summer 2016.